MartinPetkov/GCTF2021BeginnersQuestWriteups/README.md

 These are some of the tools used throughout the writeups:

 * [`bash`](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) - A popular [Unix shell](https://en.wikipedia.org/wiki/Unix_shell) that comes with most modern Linux distros.
 Used in the majority of challenges, since only a few are web-only.
-* [`file`](https://linux.die.net/man/1/file) - A extremely helpful utility which attempts to identify the type of a file.
-It's important to remember that in Linux, [file extensions](https://en.wikipedia.org/wiki/Filename_extension) inherently have no relation to the file type; that's entirely determined by data in the file.
+* [`file`](https://linux.die.net/man/1/file) - An extremely helpful utility which attempts to identify the type of a file.
+It's important to remember that in Linux, [file extensions](https://en.wikipedia.org/wiki/Filename_extension) have no inherent relation to the file type; that's entirely determined by data in the file and how it's parsed.
 * [`curl`](https://en.wikipedia.org/wiki/CURL) - A command line utility for requesting URLs.
 Allows interacting with and automating challenges on the web.
 * [`hexdump`](https://linux.die.net/man/1/hexdump) - A utility for dumping the bytes from a file in [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) format.
-* [`xxd`](https://linux.die.net/man/1/xxd) - Another utility for parsing and dealing with hex values data.
+* [`xxd`](https://linux.die.net/man/1/xxd) - Another utility for parsing and dealing with hex data.
-* [`wc`](https://linux.die.net/man/1/wc) - Utility that counts bytes, characters, words or lines.
+* [`wc`](https://linux.die.net/man/1/wc) - A utility that counts bytes, characters, words or lines.
+* [`exiftool`](https://exiftool.org/) - A utility for reading, writing and editing metadata on files.
+Great for parsing metadata from images.
-* [Python](https://www.python.org/) - A programming language.
-Very popular, very powerful and extremely ergonomic and comfortable to program in.
+* [Python 3](https://www.python.org/) - A programming language.
+Very popular, very powerful, and extremely ergonomic and comfortable to program in.
 It can also be used to write scripts.
 * [CyberChef](https://gchq.github.io/CyberChef/) - A "Swiss Army Knife" of data conversion.
 Has a huge variety of methods for converting data between different formats (binary, hex, text, etc.).

 ## Disclaimers

-For all challenges I used Chrome and Debian Linux.
+For all challenges I used Chrome as my browser and Debian Linux as my OS.

 Depending on when you read this post, the servers may still be up and verifying flags, as there was no official end date.
 If they're down, you can still solve several challenges offline and verify with the flags in the repo.